cargomail-org/grip/README.md

 ## Motivation

 To enhance SMTP and FTPS protocols with a cross-domain authentication mechanism.
-Also, consider using this mechanism for HTTPS-based communication technologies.
+Also, consider using this mechanism for HTTP-based communication technologies.
 The authentication mechanism should be application-protocol agnostic.

 ## Identity Propagation